enowars/enowars5-service-gosship/documentation/README.md

 The embedded key-value database [badger](https://github.com/dgraph-io/badger) is used to persist users, messages, rooms, and the SSH private key of the server.
 All database entries (except the config) expire after a certain time (messages: 30min, users and rooms: 1h; [service/pkg/database/database.go](../service/pkg/database/database.go#L103)).

 # Vulnerabilities
 The service has two different flag stores and one vulnerability each.
+The fixed version of the service can be found on the [fixed](https://github.com/enowars/enowars5-service-gosship/compare/fixed) branch.

 ## Vulnerability 1 (private rooms)
 The first flag store is in the messages of password-protected rooms, and the vulnerability linked to this flag store is that users can join private rooms without knowing the correct password.